Valentino Rossi: 2015

 Rossi started the 2015 season – his 20th in World Championship level – by taking victory in the opening race in Qatar.
 After a third-place finish in the Americas came his second victory of the season in Argentina.
-Rossi continuted his streak of podium finishes with the 200th of his career in Spain, in France, in Italy, and in Catalunya.
+Rossi continued his streak of podium finishes with the 200th of his career in Spain, in France, in Italy, and in Catalunya.

 Rossi took his first pole position of the season in the Dutch race and achieved his third victory of the season after colliding with Márquez on the final corner on the last lap.
 He took his championship lead to ten points over Lorenzo, before Rossi further extending it with third in Germany, Indianapolis, and the Czech Republic.
 Lorenzo's win in Brno gave him the championship lead over Rossi, who regained it with victory in Great Britain.
 The podium streak of 16 races ended with a fifth-place finish in San Marino, but Rossi extended his championship lead to 23 points after Lorenzo crashed out.
 Lorenzo won the Aragón round with Rossi finishing in third to cut the gap to fourteen points with four races remaining.
 The pair's results were enough for the Yamaha Motor Racing team to clinch their title, their first since 2010.

 Rossi extended his lead with second place in Japan, but Lorenzo fought back in Australia and in Malaysia.
 Lorenzo further cut the lead to seven points after a second-place finish in Malaysia; Rossi finished third after a controversial collision with Márquez, in which he accrued three penalty points – enough to enforce a start from the back of the grid for the final race in the Valencian Community.
 Rossi accused Márquez of deliberately trying to harm his championship, something Márquez repeatedly denied.
 Rossi made it up to fourth in the race but with Lorenzo won it and took the championship by only five points.